patriciogonzalezvivo/glslViewer/README.md

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4BQMKQJDQ9XH6)

 Swiss army knife of GLSL Shaders.
 Loads frag/vertex shaders, images and geometries.
 Will reload automatically on changes.
-Support for multi buffers, baground and postprocessing passes.
+Support for multi buffers, background and postprocessing passes.
 Can render headlessly and into a file.
-Use POSIX STANDARD CONSOLE IN/OUT to comunicate (uniforms, camera position, scene description and commands) to and with other programs.
-Compatible with Linux and MacOS, runs from command line with out X11 enviroment on RaspberryPi devices.
+Use POSIX STANDARD CONSOLE IN/OUT to communicate (uniforms, camera position, scene description and commands) to and with other programs.
+Compatible with Linux and MacOS, runs from command line with out X11 environment on RaspberryPi devices.

 ## Install